SvetlozarKalchev/Scribo/README.md

 Scribo is a logging module for Node.js.
 It can do 2 simple things - log events and measure how long operations take to complete.

-You specify the allowed Events in the CONFIG, since each event gets logged to a different file.
+You specify the allowed events in the CONFIG, since each event gets logged to a different file.
 # API
-####Scribo.logEvent(eventName, callback);
+####Scribo.logEvent(eventName, message, saveable, callback);
-    Outputs -> 00:00:00 HTTP request to /
+    Example output: 21:55:30 00:00:00 | HTTP request to /

-    Callback optional.
+    Callback is optional and message can be empty.

 ####Scribo.startBench(eventName);
     Returns an object with the current time.